 top of page

-CarbonCurb Action 19 - Resist Single-Use
+CarbonCurb Action 19

 The reduce, reuse, recycle drum has been beaten to death, yet somehow we Americans have a recycling system that is far inferior to many other nations'.
 A superior alternative to recycling is to resist allowing the materials that should be recycled into your home in the first place.
 Similar to resisting plastic bags in Action 16, you should resist all forms of excessive packaging in all of your purchasing decisions.
-If you do so, you'll find yourself making fewer trips to the dumpster.
+If you do so, you'll find yourself making fewer trips to the recycle bin or dumpster.
 Let's use spinach as an example.
 There is the spinach that is sold in those gaudy plastic boxes, and there is also unpackaged spinach.
 What will your decision be?

 Annual Savings:

-400 kg CO2e
+430 kg CO2e

-2.4% of your GHGs
+2.7% of your emissions

-Adopt Action 19?
+Adopt Action 19:

 Submit